 Martin Luther College is committed to investigating all possible violations of this policy about which the school knows or reasonably should know (also referred to in this policy as "alleged violations of this policy"), regardless of whether a complaint alleging a violation of this policy has been filed and regardless of where the conduct at issue occurred.
-The College's ability to investigate in a particular situation, or the extent of the investigation in any given situation, may be affected by any number of factors, including whether the complainant is willing to file a complaint or to consent to an investigation, the location where the alleged or suspected conduct occurred, and the College's access to information relevant to the alleged and suspected violation of this policy.
-The College is nonetheless committed to investigating all alleged and suspected violations of this policy to the fullest extent possible under the circumstances his/her Deputy Coordinators identified below.
-These officials will be available to meet with students, faculty and employees regarding issues relating to Title IX and this policy.
+The College's ability to investigate in a particular situation, or the extent of the investigation in any given situation, may be affected by any number of factors, including whether the complainant is willing to file a complaint or to consent to an investigation, the location where the alleged or suspected conduct occurred, and the College's access to information relevant to the alleged or suspected violation of this policy.
+The College is nonetheless committed to investigating all alleged and suspected violations of this policy to the fullest extent possible under the circumstances